-Contents Summary Site Location Battersea Church Road/Crewkerne Garages, Crewkerne Court, Bolingbroke Walk, Battersea, London, centred on Ordnance Survey National Grid Reference: TQ 26947 76961 (nearest post code SW11 3TS).
+Contents Summary Site Location The Alders Estate, Aldrington Rd, London, centred on Ordnance Survey National Grid Reference: TQ 29492 71644 (nearest post code SW16 1TW).
 Proposals The proposals for this site are for a mixed tenure residential use development.
 This will contribute towards implementing the Council's strategic commitment to build 1,000 homes on its own landholdings of which up to 60% will be affordable housing and 40% market housing intended for sale to purchasers who will own and occupy.
-Scope of this Survey(s) WYG was commissioned by Wandsworth Borough Council on 6 th June 2019 to undertake an Ecological Appraisal of the site known as Battersea Church Road/Crewkerne Garages.
+Scope of this Survey(s) WYG was commissioned by Wandsworth Borough Council on 6th June 2019 to undertake an Ecological Appraisal of the site known as The Alders Estate.
 The survey involved an extended Phase 1 habitat survey of the site to record habitat types and dominant vegetation, including any invasive species, and a reconnaissance survey for evidence of protected fauna or habitats capable of supporting such species.
 The survey was carried out on 4 th July 2019 by WYG Project Ecologist Georgia Alfreds BSc MSc ACIEEM.
 Results There are no SACs or SPAs within 2km of the site.
-There are nine SINCs within 1km of the site, the closest of which is River Thames and Tidal Tributaries, 0.3km north-east of the site.
-Seven habitats were recorded on-site including introduced shrub, scattered trees, species-poor hedgerow, amenity grassland, hardstanding, buildings and 'other' habitat.
-The site was found to be suitable for the following habitats and protected and notable species: The site is assessed as having moderate potential to support common species of nesting and foraging birds.
+There are six SINCs within 1km of the site, the closest of which is Railsides around Streatham Junction SINC, immediately adjacent to the east of the site.
+Seven habitats were recorded on-site, including broad-leaved plantation woodland, scattered trees, amenity grassland, bare ground, hard standing, buildings and 'other' habitats.
+The site was found to be suitable for the following habitats and protected and notable species: The single mature European horse chestnut in the south-eastern corner is assessed as having a low suitability for roosting bats.
+The site is assessed as having moderate potential to support common species of nesting and foraging birds.
+The site is assessed as having low potential to support hedgehog.
 The site assessed as having low potential to support various invertebrates.
-An invasive species, false acacia is present on the site (TN8): a category 3 LISI species, not listed on Schedule 9 of the W&CA but considered invasive by all London Boroughs.
-Recommendations Mitigation recommendations include: Where removal of bird breeding habitat is required and cannot be carried out outside of the bird breeding season, a suitably experienced ecologist should check for active bird nests immediately prior to demolition or clearance of vegetation or buildings (within 48 hours); It is recommended that the false acacia is removed from the site; and
+An Invasive species, tree of heaven present: a category 3 LISI species, not listed on Schedule 9 of the W&CA but considered invasive by all London Boroughs.
+All other protected species are unlikely to be found within the site as there is no suitable habitat present.
+Recommendations Mitigation recommendations include: Where removal of bird breeding habitat is required and cannot be carried out outside of the bird breeding season, a suitably experienced ecologist should check for active bird nests immediately prior to demolition of buildings or clearance of vegetation (within 48 hours);